dspeyer/dspeyer.github.io/magic.md

 The first three options result in knowing all the standard effects in the school, but the true from-scratch option grants a single proof-of-concept effect.
 Additional effects can be researched according to the Researching New Effects rules.

 It should be presumed that any civilized high-magic setting has spellbooks available.

-# Researching New Effects

-Most magi go their entire careers without inventing or improving upon a spell effect, or do it once, badly, as a student and never again.
-The process is similar to a programmer writing an operating system kernel.

-Nevertheless, effects came from past researchers, and unusual circumstances can happen.

-To research a new effect, you must already know the school the effect will be a part of, that is, the correspondence of organized mundane matter and intrinsic spiritual force that you plan to exploit.
-To research a new school takes 80 hours and a DC 35 spellcraft check, and, of course, for the correspondence you want to exist in the first place.

-Effects come into being in stages (with the spellcraft to to reach each from the previous):

-* Reason to believe it's possible (0)
-* General idea of how it works (15)
-* Bare minimum proof of concept (20)
-* Inefficient and unreliable (25)
-* Basically usable (30)
-* Polished and optimized (35)

-Jumping two steps at once increases the DC by 5.
-A general idea only helps if you know it to be correct, and it cannot be confirmed by experiment, so this step must usually be skipped.

-Research standardly takes a week.
-Each doubling of the time adds a stacking +2 circumstance bonus.

-All effects in the book are polished and optimized.

-Once an effect is researched, it can be taught to others or written in spell books just like a mundane discovery.
-A single effect makes a rather short book, but it is still referred to as a spell book (researchers often put together several related effects for publication, add practical notes about how to make the effect most useful, or simply pad the word count with gratuitous ego stroking).
-In high magic settings, there may be libraries filled with spell books of mostly useless, highly situational effects of varying quality.

-There are always rumors of brilliant, beyond-optimized effects written in hidden tomes the brave might extract.
-Most of these rumors are false.
-Though the entire Boost school was the secret of an ancient empire until a shaman from a recently conquered province seduced it out of an occupying officer and spread it, so it is possible.

-## Example Effect Progression

-Bare minimum proof of concept: painful but not damaging electric shock strikes both caster and target (rating +4)

-Inefficient and unreliable: 1d4 electric damage to target (95% probability) or caster (5%) (rating +4)

-Basically usable: 1d4 electric damage to target (rating +2)

-Polished and optimized: 1d6 electric damage to target (rating +1)

 # Magic Sources